connor-kress/video-manager/README.md

 # Video Management Suite

 This is a collection of scripts to manage video download and playback.
-I do not condone piracy is any way.
+I do not condone piracy in any way.
 Never download videos without explicit permission from the applicable copyright holders.

 ## System Dependencies